-This pertains to the transfer of ownership on behalf of Grupo ICE of the costs of spare parts, assets and tools required to provide maintenance to the Toro III and Garabito Plants, over which ICE did not make any expenditure.
-This income is realized on the statement of profit or loss once the contractually established maintenance services are provided and the inventories transferred to ICE are used.
+This pertains the costs of spare parts, assets and tools required to provide maintenance to the Toro III and Garabito Plants, over which ICE did not make any expenditure.
+This income is realized on the statement of profit or loss once the contractually established maintenance services are provided and the inventories transferred to Grupo ICE are used.

-Nota 23.
+Note 23.
 Other liabilities